 Development in the year under review

-- Increased capital expenditures and quality measures in the traction current supply.
+- Increased capital expenditures in traction current supply.

 Supply reliability (%)

 Customer satisfaction (SI)

 Customer satisfaction, electricity and gas plus (intra-Group customers) (SI)

 Customer satisfaction, electricity and gas plus (non-Group customers) (SI)